 How is proliferative diabetic retinopathy treated?

 Proliferative retinopathy results in bleeding inside the eye and is usually treated with laser therapy.
 During panretinal photocoagulation (PRP), your doctor will place between 1,200 to 2,000 laser burns in the areas of the retina suffering from low blood supply; this usually causes the blood vessels to retreat.
 This type of laser can cause problems with night vision and decrease peripheral vision, but without it, there is a very high risk of blindness.
-The best approach to diabetes is to avoid retinopathy, but if proliferative disease is diagnosed, laser can save the vision.
+The best approach to diabetes is to avoid retinopathy, but if the proliferative disease is diagnosed, the laser can save the vision.
 The Diabetic Retinopathy Study (DRS) investigated if scatter (panretinal) photocoagulation could reduce the risk of vision loss from proliferative retinopathy.
 After only 2 years, photocoagulation was shown to significantly reduce severe visual loss.